Babelscape/FENICE/README.md

 ```sh
 PYTHONPATH=. python eval/aggrefact.py
 ```
 This script utilizes the data from the [AggreFact repository](https://github.com/Liyan06/AggreFact/tree/main/data), which we downloaded and converted into .jsonl format.
+The resulting files can be found in [data](https://github.com/Babelscape/FENICE/blob/master/data/)

 ## License